OgooNnamah/Music-store-sales-analysis/README.md

 - Sales agent performance varies significantly when measured by efficiency, not just total sales.

 # Business Recommendations
-- Focus marketing campaigns on top-performing artists.
+- Marketing campaigns should be focused on top-performing artists
-- Implement loyalty strategies for high-value customers.
+- High-value customers should be recognized through implementing loyalty strategies.
-- Prioritize high-revenue countries for growth.
+- High-revenue countries should be prioritized for growth.
-- Improve sales team performance through benchmarking.
+- Sales team performance should be improved through benchmarking against prevailing market rates.
+- Less popular tracks should be promoted to increase coverage.

 # Thank you for reading.
 I am open to data analyst role.